SAP/luigi/docs/communication.md

 For Luigi Core to send messages, use the [*customMessages*](luigi-core-api.md#customMessages) section from Core API.
 You can send a custom message to all rendered micro frontends, or to a specific one.
 For the latter, use the Core API [*elements*](luigi-core-api.md#elements) methods to retrieve micro frontends and select the one you want to send the custom message to.

-For Luigi Client, you can add and remove message listeners as described [here](luigi-client-api.md#addCustomMessageListener).
+For Luigi Client to process the message, add and remove message listeners as described [here](luigi-client-api.md#addCustomMessageListener).